RedHotChiliPeppers35/Web-Scraping/README.md

 The src attribute of the product image.

 6. Price
-Usually extracted from a tag like <p class="product-new-price">.
+Usually extracted from a tag like p class="product-new-price"

 7. Brand
 Sometimes available in the product title or as a data attribute.